cfpb/bapital-framework/packages/cf-typography/usage.md

-The cf-typography component includes multiple patterns for headings, links, lists, and other advanced typographic treatments.
+The bf-typography component includes multiple patterns for headings, links, lists, and other advanced typographic treatments.

-The [`cf-core`](../core) component is a dependency of this component and has more basic typography patterns.
+The [`bf-core`](../core) component is a dependency of this component and has more basic typography patterns.

-> NOTE: If you use `cf-typography.less` directly, be sure to run the file through [Autoprefixer](https://github.com/postcss/autoprefixer), or your compiled Capital Framework CSS will
+> NOTE: If you use `bf-typography.less` directly, be sure to run the file through [Autoprefixer](https://github.com/postcss/autoprefixer), or your compiled Capital Framework CSS will